strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 Routes handle both data routing as well as DNS resolution.
 DNS resolution is usually handled using [wildcard DNS entries](https://en.wikipedia.org/wiki/Wildcard_DNS_record).
 That allows OpenShift to assign each route its own DNS name which is based on the wildcard entry.
-Users do not have to anything special to handle the DNS records.
+Users do not have to do anything special to handle the DNS records.
 But don't worry, when you don't own any domains where you can setup the wildcard entires, it can use services such as [nip.ip](https://nip.io/) for the wildcard DNS routing.
 Data routing is done using the [HAProxy](https://www.haproxy.org) load balancer which serves as the router behind the routes.